 Please remove unnecessary apps or files from your Android phone so that it has enough storage to install new apps before attempting the alternatives listed below.
 Reboot your device after that.

 The Play Store is a platform created especially for Android apps, and it only has reliable apps.
 If you only download programs from the Google Play Store, the problem “Android app not installed” is unlikely to happen.

 Step 2: On the Storage Info screen, select Mount SD card.

 Step 3: Try installing the app again after restarting your smartphone; it should work.

-It’s possible for your Android phone’s SD card to be correctly inserted but still occasionally be unavailable.
+It’s possible for your Android phone’s SD card to be correctly inserted but still occasionally unavailable.
 The SD card can be made accessible by mounting it.

 Users are advised not to meddle with the app’s location and to let it choose where it should be installed.
-The internal storage of the phone is always the ideal area to store the apps.
+The internal storage of the phone is always the ideal area to store apps.

 Format SD Card

 Formatting the SD card is required if the corrupted SD card causes the Android app installation issue.
 To prevent data loss, nevertheless, kindly create a backup of the information on your SD card.